Andy Warhol, Paramount, from the Ads Portfolio, 1985 |

 ID # | W-6896 |

-Andy Warhol’s Paramount (1985) turns the instantly recognizable film company logo into a stunning work of Pop Art.
+Andy Warhol Paramount (1985) from the Ads Series, turns the instantly recognizable film company logo into a stunning work of Pop Art.
 Paramount’s is the oldest surviving Hollywood film logo, and it appears before every film the company creates.
 Warhol’s Paramount mimics the animated logo’s movement by creating a three-dimensional quality that can be seen in the stars, words, and mountain.
 By layering forms and linework, these elements in Warhol’s Paramount seem to pop out at the viewer and the bright yellows, pinks, blues, and green pop against their white background.
 The recognizability of the Paramount logo even today is a testament to Warhol’s discerning eye for pop culture and Warhol’s Paramount is an undeniable example of the power of widespread consumer images.

 Andy Warhol’s Ads portfolio, made in 1985, is a stunning exemplar of the core tenets of Warhol’s art practice.
 Drawing on his initial start as a commercial illustrator, the focus on commonplace advertisements encapsulates his interest in commercialism and consumerism.
 The Ads portfolio pulls from globally recognized brands associated with a wide range of products, from Volkswagen cars to Paramount movies, and elevates these elements of ordinary life to the status of high art.
 These advertisements were powerful symbols, and Andy Warhol’s Ads portfolio is a peek into the media landscape of the 1980s.
 By isolating the quotidian images in these advertisements from their commercial context, Warhol creates a space to appreciate the aesthetics of the everyday.
 Andy Warhol’s Ads portfolio is quintessential to the history of art, and is a gorgeous collection of some of his most sought after works.